tobi-soboyejo/eda1-project-nigerian_institutions/README.md

 - 50% of Nigerian higher education institutions were created during the 24 years between 1993 to 2017.
 - The first instituion of higher education was constructed in 1908.
 - 25% of all institutions of higher education were created during the 85 years between 1908 to 1993.
 - The other 25% of all institutions of higher education were created during the 6 year period from 2017 to 2023.
-There seems to be a clear acceleration in Nigerian investment in institutions of higher education.
+There seems to be a clear acceleration of investment in Nigeiran institutions of higher education.
 This growth is being lead primarily by Private investors/owners.
 - The vast majority of Universities, Colleges of Education, Ploythenics, and Innovation Enterprises are privately owned.
-State and Federal government takes the lead in terms in ownership of Colleges of Agriculture and Insitutions that offer NCE Programmes.
+State and Federal government takes the lead in terms of ownership of Colleges of Agriculture and Insitutions that offer NCE Programmes.
 - 57.5% of all of Nigerias institutions of higher education are privately owned.